cellml/libcellml/docs/tutorials/tutorial1/tutorial1_cpp.rst

 Requirements:

-    - :download:`CMakeLists.txt` The CMake file for building this tutorial
+    - :download:`CMakeLists.txt` The CMake file for building this tutorial;
     - :download:`tutorial1.cpp` Either the skeleton code, or ..
-    - :download:`tutorial1_complete.cpp` the completed tutorial code
+    - :download:`tutorial1_complete.cpp` the completed tutorial code; and
-    - :download:`../resources/tutorial1.cellml` The input CellML file to read
+    - :download:`../resources/tutorial1.cellml` The input CellML file to read.

 .. contents:: Contents
     :local: